Robust Realized Integrated Beta Estimator with Application to Dynamic Analysis of Integrated Beta: Dynamic analysis of integrated betas

 \end{enumerate} \end{assumption}

-\begin{remark} To establish the convergence in the second mean (Theorem \ref{thm:BoundedMoment}), we need moment conditions on the spot error terms.
-For example, we consider the squared error of the de-biasing term, $(\hat{B}_{ib_m}^{m} - B_{ib_m}^{m})^2$, from which the highest order error terms comes, where $B_{ib_m}^{m}$ is defined in \eqref{eq:def-B}.
+\begin{remark} To establish the convergence in the second mean in Theorem \ref{thm:BoundedMoment}, we need moment conditions on the spot error terms.
+For example, we consider the squared error of the de-biasing term, $(\hat{B}_{ib_m}^{m} - B_{ib_m}^{m})^2$, from which the highest order error terms comes, where $B_{ib_m}^{m}$ is defined in the online Appendix equation \eqref{eq:def-B}.
 Technically, after applying Talyor's theorem, $(\hat{B}_{ib_m}^{m} - B_{ib_m}^{m})^2$ become an octic function of the errors of spot variations with denominator, since $\hat{B}_{ib_m}^{m}$ is a cubic function of estimated spot variations with denominator.
-Thus, we need 16th moment conditions (32nd moment conditions) on spot variation terms (drift and diffusion terms).
-Further, $\beta^{c}$ and $\beta^{d}$ are random processes which are multiplied to $dX_{1}^{c}$ and $dX_{1}^{d}$.
+Thus, we need 16th-moment conditions (32nd-moment conditions) on spot variation terms (drift and diffusion terms).
+Further, $\beta^{c}$ and $\beta^{d}$ are random processes which are multiplied by $dX_{1}^{c}$ and $dX_{1}^{d}$.
 Therefore, we need 64th moment conditions for some random quantities.
-Since the process is based on Brownian motion processes, the high-order moment condition, such as Assumption \ref{assumption-bounded-moment}, can be satisfied.
+If we assume that $\sigma_{t}^{-1}$ is bounded, then we can reduce the 64th and 32nd-moment conditions in Assumptions \ref{assumption-bounded-moment}(a), (b), and (c) by half, since we need one less H\"older's inequality.
+On the other hand, unlike the case of asset price processes, it is economically sensible to consider the random quantities in Assumption \ref{assumption-bounded-moment} as mean-reverting processes.
+When a mean-reverting process follows a generalized Ornstein-Uhlenbeck process with Brownian motion, the high-order moment condition, such as Assumption \ref{assumption-bounded-moment}, can be satisfied.
 Thus, it is not restrictive. \end{remark}

 The following theorem establishes the long-span asymptotic behavior for the proposed $RIB$ estimator. \begin{thm} Under Assumptions \ref{assumption-noise}, \ref{assumption-formal}(b) and (d), and \ref{assumption-bounded-moment} with $v \geq 7$, we have for $\delta_m = C_{\delta} \Delta_m ^{\frac{1-\kappa}{16}}$ defined in \eqref{Equation-3.4},